websanco/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/connecting-a-vpn-server-to-dxp-cloud.md

 ![The Disconnect VPN page asks you to confirm the impact of disconnecting before proceeding.](./connecting-a-vpn-server-to-dxp-cloud/images/07.png)

 Check the boxes confirming the impact of disconnecting the VPN, and then click _Disconnect VPN_ to immediately disconnect it.
-Once the VPN is disconnected, the configuration can be change again.
+Once the VPN is disconnected, the configuration can be changed again.

 ### Editing the Configuration